kleiven/laravel-ui/README.md

 php artisan ui spa-bootstrap-cover
 ```

+Also, remember to run `npm install` to install added dependencies such as bootstrap, vue and vue-router.

 ## Available scaffolds

 This package declares preset macros using Laravel's `UiCommand`.
 Therefore all front end scaffolding may be installed using the `Ui` Artisan command.